 The officer laughed.
 “This is definitely a first.
 I’m sure this will get a good laugh when I tell them back at the station.”

-The shear silliness of the incident, coupled with the relief that Ron wasn’t going to jail, had the girls in stitches again.
+The sheer silliness of the incident, coupled with the relief that Ron wasn’t going to jail, had the girls in stitches again.
 The officer pointed a finger at them through the back window and said, “Now girls, don’t be too hard on Mr. Kick.
 He’s had a rough day!”

 Obviously, there was no vehicle drug search on I-75.
 Realistically if there had been, traffic on the Interstate would have been backed up for miles.
 That, and the crude sign, was probably why Ron’s subconscious dismissed the makeshift warning.